JensMueller2709/FAAAST-Service/docs/source/index.md

 ```

 ### HTTP Endpoint
 This section introduces the HTTP Endpoint implementation.
-For further details see the [full documentation](./documentation/httpendpoint.md).
+For further details see the

 The exposed REST API is based on the document [Details of the Asset Administration Shell - Part 2](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part2_V1.html), and the OpenAPI documentation [DotAAS Part 2 | HTTP/REST | Entire Interface Collection](https://app.swaggerhub.com/apis/Plattform_i40/Entire-Interface-Collection/V1.0RC01).